symbol/symbol-docs/source/guides/transaction.rst

 Asking for mosaics with aggregate bonded transaction
 ****************************************************

-This guide shows you how to ask an account to send you some mosaics using an :ref:`aggregate bonded transaction <aggregate-transaction>`.
+Ask an account to send you funds using an :ref:`aggregate bonded transaction <aggregate-transaction>`.

 Prerequisites
 =============